Forma: Garmin Recovery Data to Structured Strength Workouts

 Device Compatibility

 Some watches lack a training load ratio or sleep score.
 The tool handles this with default values.
 The training load ratio defaults to 1.0 (balanced), and users without a sleep score can leave it at the default.
-The engine still functions, though with slightly less precision.
+The engine still functions, though with slightly reduced precision.

 What It Does Not Do

-It also does not fully account for muscular fatigue.
+It does not fully account for muscular fatigue.
 Garmin’s recovery metrics are biased toward cardiovascular and autonomic recovery.
 HRV, Body Battery, and sleep score reflect the central nervous system and cardiac readiness.
 They say nothing directly about whether your quads have recovered from Tuesday’s squat session.
-The pattern rotation system described above partially mitigates this by avoiding repeated loading of the same muscle groups, but it tracks movement patterns rather than actual tissue recovery.
+The pattern rotation system partially mitigates this by avoiding repeated loading of the same muscle groups, but it tracks movement patterns rather than actual tissue recovery.
 This is a limitation that no wearable currently addresses well for strength training.

 Current State and Roadmap